tenzir/tenzir/web/docs/about/why-vast.md

 should also be built around security standards and integrate easily with security tools in a plug-and-play fashion.

-VAST aims to fill this gap as an open pipelines and storage engine for building scalable security architectures.
+Tenzir aims to fill this gap as an open pipelines and storage engine for building scalable security architectures.
 Pipelines make it easy to transport, filter, reshape, and aggregate security events, whereas the embedded storage and query engine enables numerous detection and response workloads to move upstream of SIEM for a more cost-effective and scalable implementation.
-VAST is built using open standards, such as Apache Arrow for data in motion and Apache Parquet for data at rest, preventing vendor lock-in and promote full control of your event data and security content.
+Tenzir is built using open standards, such as Apache Arrow for data in motion and Apache Parquet for data at rest, preventing vendor lock-in and promote full control of your event data and security content.

-## VAST vs. SIEMs
+## Tenzir vs. SIEMs

 Traditional SIEMs support basic search and a fixed set of analytical operations.
 For moderate data volumes, the established SIEM use cases perform well.
 But when